 We almost always practice in Angell Hall, but when the weather is nice, we might have a session in the Law Commons Courtyard or in the Arb.

 Is there anything that I need to know about the sessions?

 The meditations are guided (which means there will be speaking throughout the meditation) and they last for 25 minutes.
-We typically sit in chairs.
+We typically sit in chairs, but you can choose to sit on the floor or bring a cushion to sit on.
 We often end the practice with a short metta or gratitude meditation.
 At the very end of the session, we'll spend a few minutes talking about issues that may have arisen in your meditation, recent research, or ways to practice outside of the session.

 I signed up but I can't make it every week.